jonathancraddock/mootparadox_grav/pages/02.blog/dodd-to-latrigg-loop/item.md

 #### Route Summary

+Follow the road (if 'road' is a word you can reasonably use in this instance) from Ormthwaite and park at the Latrigg car park.

 [View Full Screen](https://map.mootparadox.com/full/dodd-latrigg) | [GPX](https://map.mootparadox.com/gpx/dodd-latrigg)
 <p><iframe src="https://map.mootparadox.com/embed/dodd-latrigg" height="500" width="100%" style="border:none; margin-top:-1.2em;"></iframe></p>

-Follow the road (if 'road' is a word you can reasonably use in this instance) from Ormthwaite and park at the Latrigg car park.
-Head for Dodd, initially on road.
+The route to Dodd begins on road.
 After the summit of Dodd, take the direct route up to Carl Side and up the western side of Skiddaw.
 Descend via Bakestall and join the track near Dash Beck, following it to Skiddaw House.
 (I had planned to take in Great Calva at this point, but it was going to make me late back to the car park, so I skipped it on this occasion.)
 After that, ascend Lonscale Fell via the Burnt Horse ridge and descend back to the Latrigg car park.
 But, before departing, head up to Latrigg and enjoy the views!

 #### Dodd

 If I had to provide a single tip for the ascent of Dodd, throw away your map, because the paths shown bear no resemblance to the real thing!
-The small map detail below is based on my GPS tracklog and so far as I could see, represents the only sensible route when approaching from the south; unless you happen to enjoy machete work through dense undergrowth.
-To the right is the view from the summit, towards Grisedale Pike.
+The map above comes straight from my GPS tracklog and, so far as I could see, represents the only sensible route when approaching from the south; unless you happen to enjoy machete work through dense undergrowth.
+To the right is the view from the summit, towards Derwent Water.

 ![dodd-towards-derwent-water](dodd-towards-derwent-water.jpg "dodd-towards-derwent-water")
 *From Dodd, looking towards Derwent Water.*